Role of $\Xi(1690)$ in the $J/\psi\to\Xi^0\bar{\Lambda}K^0$ reaction: Results

 In Fig.~\ref{fig:dwidth}, we present the invariant mass distributions for $\bar{\Lambda}K^0$, $\Xi^0K^0$, and $\bar{\Lambda}\Xi^0$.
 The blue dotted curves represent the tree-level contributions, while the red dotted curves indicate the contributions from the meson-baryon interaction associated with the $\Xi(1690)$ resonance.
 Notably, a distinct structure emerges around $1.67 \text{ GeV}$ in the $\bar{\Lambda}K^0$ invariant mass distribution, which is due to the dynamically generated $\Xi(1690)$ state.
-The magenta dashed curves display the contribution from the intermediate $\Lambda(1890) (3/2^+)$ state, and the black solid curves represent the total amplitude.
+The magenta dashed curves display the contribution from the intermediate $\Lambda(1890) (3/2^+)$ state and the green dashed curves show the contribution from the intermediate $\Lambda(1830) (5/2^-)$.
+A clear peak can be observed in the $\Xi^0K^0$ invariant mass distribution, which is associated with the $\Lambda(1830)$ state.
+As we can see, the contribution of the $\Lambda(1890)$ state is negligible.
+This would be compatible with the small branching ratio of this resonance to $K\Xi$, of the order of 1\%.
+The black solid curves represent the total amplitude.
 A broad peak is also visible in the $\Xi^0K^0$ invariant mass distribution.
 We would like to stress that the singular structure in the region of the $\Xi(1690)$, with a dip followed by a peak, is also present in the experiment.
 This manifestation of the resonance is similar to the one observed in the $\Xi_c^+\to\pi^+\pi^+\Xi^-$~\cite{Belle:2018lws}, which was also reproduced theoretically in Ref.~\cite{Li:2023olv}.
-The shape of the resonance could be different in other reaction, as shown in the study of the $\Xi_c^+\to\Lambda\bar{K}^0\pi^+$ in Ref.~\cite{Li:2025exm}.
+The shape of the resonance could be different in other reactions, as shown in the study of the $\Xi_c^+\to\Lambda\bar{K}^0\pi^+$ in Ref.~\cite{Li:2025exm}.